Learn more about this program at the Healthcare Open House on November 7, 2024 RSVP Today

 This program has additional entry requirements.

-The Respiratory Therapy Program Application Window is open.
+The Respiratory Therapy Program Application Window is closed.

 Prospective LSC Students: Learn more about the application process.